 Generally, there are 2 broad categories of health insurance in the United States:

-Many families may have private commercial and/or Medicaid coverage.
+Many individuals with SMA and their families may have private commercial and/or Medicaid coverage.
 Here are some basic facts that may help explain these types of health insurance coverage options.
-If you have any questions, please contact your insurer directly to speak with a representative or case manager who can discuss the specifics of your health benefits.
+If you have any questions, please contact your insurer directly to speak with a representative or plan manager who can discuss the specifics of your health benefits.

 Under your insurance, coverage of certain services (especially ancillary care such as physical therapy, durable medical equipment [DME], or home health care) may be subject to a limit or benefit exclusion.
 For example, a private commercial health plan may not cover long-term home care services and may limit coverage of physical and occupational therapy (eg, 30 visits per year).